Experienced Child Support Attorneys In Los Angeles, California

 These payments are meant to cover key expenses for children, including those related to clothing, food, and shelter until the child turns 18.
 However, child support payments can also include funds to cover additional costs, such as those related to education — private school, tutors, and extracurricular activities, to name a few — as well as travel expenses to cover transporting the child between parents.

-Whether you are a single parent who is seeking financial support from the other parent or are worried about your children’s well-being during a divorce, our Los Angeles child support attorney can help you understand your legal rights and options, so you can make informed decisions about your case.
+Whether you are a single parent who is seeking financial support from the other parent or are worried about your children’s well-being during a divorce, our child support attorney can help you understand your legal rights and options, so you can make informed decisions about your case.

 WHO RECEIVES CHILD SUPPORT PAYMENTS IN CALIFORNIA?